twardoch/uubed-docs/docs/theory/quadb64-fundamentals.md

 description: "Mathematical foundations of position-safe encoding theory, exploring how QuadB64 embeds positional information directly into the encoding to prevent substring pollution."
 ---

-TLDR: This chapter dives into the secret sauce of QuadB64: how it uses math to make sure every piece of encoded data is unique to its position.
+> This chapter dives into the secret sauce of QuadB64: how it uses math to make sure every piece of encoded data is unique to its position.
 It's like giving every character a GPS coordinate within the encoded string, so there's no more accidental matching.
 This makes your searches super precise and keeps your data safe from digital identity theft.

 # Chapter 2: QuadB64 Fundamentals - Position-Safe Encoding Theory